Real (IU EP): Composition

 The album reflected the natural image of IU, as described by the album title.
-The title track is "Good Day" includes a musical combination of violin, wind instruments, guitar, and piano.
+The title track "Good Day" includes a musical combination of violin, wind instruments, guitar, and piano.
 It also displays her powerful vocals.
 The lyrics describe a story of a girl who doesn't have the courage to confess to her crush, the sweetness and tension of a first love.

 IU also tried out a new music genre, electronic, in this album ("This Is Not What I Thought").
 Other songs in this album includes "The Night of the First Breakup", a story about the day of a panicking girl who just broke up with her boyfriend; "Alone in the Room", expressed the emotions of an 18-year-old girl as IU co-wrote the lyrics to this song; "The Thing I Do Slowly", a ballad that describes a girl trying to forget her love after a breakup; and "Merry Christmas in Advance", a confession from IU to the fans, which was composed by Shinsadong Tiger.
 It features rapping from Thunder, who has been friends with IU since pre-debut, and the tune is a love song which brings everyone love during Christmas.